codeschlosser/unicpp/README.md

 ```

 ## UTF-8 encode/decode functions (`unicpp/utf8.h`)
-&#xFFFD; (U+FFFD) is used as replacement character when invalid character/byte sequence is encountered
+&#xFFFD; (U+FFFD) is used as a replacement character when invalid character/byte sequence is encountered

 ### Strings validation/stats functions
 ```cpp